CodeGeneration-2020/code-generation-code-style/docs/react.md

 Do not use useEffect quite frequently, since it might significantly slow down the performance of your app as well as lead to some unexpected issues with while re-rendering.
 Ideally there should be only one useEffect(() => {}, []) - which is **didMount**

-- ### Try to use useMemo in case you have expensive calculations and do not forget to pass relevant dependencies this operation relies on.
+### Try to use useMemo in case you have expensive calculations ✅

 ```javascript
 // runs only once while component`s initialization